EV-Club-SUTD/evam-1-firmware/docs/Explanations/EngineControlUnit.md

 4. The ECU shall be able to modify the power balance to the front-rear and left-right wheels based on steering angle, acceleration and throttle.
 This is untested.
 5. The ECU shall be able to check if the E stop is pressed and publish the E stop status onto CAN Bus.
 This is untested.
 6. A function that has not been implemented is the lowering of throttle amount if battery current is too high.
 This is to prevent the battery from being overloaded.
+7. The ECU shall be able to detect if the E stop button is pressed and stop the vehicle in the event that the button is pressed.
+However, while the Arduino pin has been programmed, this function has __not__ been implemented

 ### System Interfaces